AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/010.overview/docs.en.md

 The first three basic features make the application more convenient and user-friendly, i.e. *autoupdate*, *launch AdGuard VPN at login*, and *auto-connect on app launch*.
 What’s more, you can choose between light, dark, and system themes — the latter one matches the theme on your Mac.

 Another option that shouldn't be overlooked is that you can allow AdGuard VPN to gather and send anonymized crash reports, technical and interaction data in order to help us improve our app.
 Last but not least, thanks to to the button on the right, you can export logs to your Mac.
+This can be useful if you want to attach logs to your message to support.

-<a id="general-settings"></a>
+<a id="advanced-settings"></a>
 ### Advanced settings

 <img src="https://cdn.adguard.com/public/Adguard/Blog/vpn/release/VPN_for_Mac/advanced-settings.png" style="border: 0px solid #efefef; max-height: 700px; max-width: 800px; padding: 2px;">